 Physical dependence, on the other hand, refers to the physical changes that occur in the body as a result of repeated use of a substance.
 This type of dependence is characterized by the body’s adjustment to the presence of the substance and the development of withdrawal symptoms if the substance is not used.

 Physical dependence can occur with the use of substances such as alcohol, opioids, and benzodiazepines.
 These substances can alter the body’s chemistry and cause the brain to rely on their presence for normal functioning.
 When the substance is suddenly removed, the body goes into withdrawal, causing unpleasant symptoms such as nausea, shaking, sweating, and anxiety.

 - Withdrawal symptoms when the substance is not used

 - A tolerance to the substance, meaning that increasing amounts are needed to achieve the same effect

 - A loss of control over substance use

 - Continued use of the substance despite negative consequences

 It is important to note that psychological and physical dependence does not necessarily mean addiction.
-While addiction involves both psychological and physical dependence, a physical dependence can occur without the emotional and mental attachment that is characteristic of addiction.
+While addiction involves both psychological and physical dependence, physical dependence can occur without the emotional and mental attachment that is characteristic of addiction.